-Senior Fee Waiver - Persons 60 years of age or older on the beginning of the term in which the waiver is being requested and who are legal Arkansas residents may receive the senior fee waiver which covers the cost of tuition and mandatory fees (mandatory fees include processing, facility use, activity and technology fees).
+Senior Fee Waiver - Persons 60 years of age or older on the beginning of the term in which the waiver is being requested and who are legal Arkansas residents may receive the senior fee waiver which covers the cost of tuition and mandatory fees for credit courses.
+Mandatory fees include processing, facility use, activity, technology and security fees.
 This waiver is awarded as funds are available, is non-refundable, and covers no other costs but those stated above.